OrlaBr/triflake-studios/README.md

 - When I got my database to migrate to Heroku, the products didnt show.
 When I went back into sqlite, they were not their either, so I had to manually imput the products again.
     Luckily, this being an MVP, I had only added the minimal amount of projects, so it was an easy fix.
 - When tidying up the CSS I had deleted what I thought were unused styles, but it was the Navbar toggle Icon.
-I had to build a navbar toggle icon myself, in order to style it the way I wanted.
-     (bootstrap didnt allow me to create different outline and bars).
+I had to build a navbar toggle icon myself, in order to style it the way I wanted, (bootstrap didnt allow me to create different outline and bars).
 I had to rebuild this toggle icon.
 - After deployment, I wanted to retest all the interactive elements of the site, so tested the forms and user sign up pages.
 I realised I hadnt applied my custom CSS styling to the password reset pages and options.
      I felt this was important to the overall branding of TriFlake Studios.